 - Seed germinating.
-Birds can drop it in and it can blow in from around the neighborhood.
+Birds can drop it in and it can blow in from around the neighbourhood.

 - Contamination.
 Lawn mowing contractors can bring in stray runners and seed on their mowers which can fall on your lawn and grow

 - Invading runners.
-Underground runners can invade from your neighbors lawns or from nearby parks, gardens and nature strips
+Underground runners can invade from your neighbour's lawns or from nearby parks, gardens and nature strips

 Why is it so hard to control?

 Kikuyu has an underground network of runners called rhizomes which spread out where they can’t be seen.
 That means that what you can see on the top is the tip of the iceberg.
 What you see on the surface is only a small percentage of the overall plant.
 Hand pulling it out is no more successful at getting rid of it than trying to kill a daisy bush by picking the flowers off it.
 What you leave behind are the rhizomes which send up some more growth to the surface.
 Even if you dig the area completely out and replace the soil, there will probably still be runners under pathways and in garden beds that surround your lawn area ready to re-invade at the soonest opportunity.
 Then there is the seed – many kikuyu varieties produce a seed that blows around looking for a place to grow so even if you get rid of the runners, there's nothing to say that dormant seed won't germinate in the soil.

 Aside from this, kikuyu has a very neat way of preserving itself when times are tough.
 If it doesn't get enough water or conditions are not favourable, it will go into what's called a drought-induced dormancy.
 This means that while it may dry off on the surface and look like it's completely dead, as soon as it rains again it can sprout up and start growing again at full tilt.
 This is frustrating when you're trying to kill it because just when you think you've got rid of it, it comes back.